Vietnam.vn - Nền tảng quảng bá Việt Nam

 While many real estate properties are being sold off, many construction projects in Japan are also stalled due to a lack of workers.
 Photo: NIKKEI ASIA

-The property sell-off is partly due to the Bank of Japan’s (BOJ) ability to adjust monetary policy.
+The property sell-off is partly due to the Bank of Japan's (BOJ) ability to adjust monetary policy.
 BOJ Governor Kazuo Ueda recently reinforced the possibility of the BOJ raising interest rates this spring.
 According to experts, the BOJ is getting closer to a decision to end its negative interest rate policy in April 2024.
-Investors are worried that once interest rates start rising sharply, borrowing costs will increase and reduce the returns on property investments.
+Investors are worried that once interest rates start to rise sharply, borrowing costs will increase and reduce the returns on property investments.

 Building sale

-The international investors who once fueled Japan’s office construction market are now the first to sell as rents fall due to oversupply and rising interest rates.
+The international investors who once fueled Japan’s office market are now the first to sell as rents fall due to oversupply and rising interest rates.
 Analysts predict that foreign investors will continue to sell Japanese real estate through 2024.

-Foreign investors have been drawn to Japanese real estate largely because of the low borrowing costs associated with the BOJ’s ultra-loose monetary policy.
+Foreign investors have been drawn to Japanese real estate largely because of low borrowing costs under the BOJ’s ultra-loose monetary policy.
 But the prospect of higher interest rates this spring is casting a shadow over the market.
 In 2019, 89% of foreign investors said they were optimistic or somewhat optimistic about Japanese real estate, but that has now dropped to 28%, according to a survey by Mitsubishi UFJ Trust and Banking.

 Source